Is My VPN Working? Here's How to Check

 What to do if you have a DNS leak

-If you are indeed leaking DNS, don't worry, as there are a few things you can do to fix the problem.
+If you are indeed leaking DNS, don't worry.
+There are a few things you can do to fix the problem.

 1. Try using a different VPN server.
 Sometimes certain servers are more prone to DNS leaks than others.